Rufus For Real

 What kind of mayonnaise should I use?

-Use a good-quality, full-fat mayonnaise you love.
-Duke’s is my personal favorite for its tangy flavor and creamy texture, but any classic mayo will work.
-(This is not the place for Miracle Whip… but I’ll let you live your life.)
+Use a good-quality, full-fat mayonnaise you enjoy.
+Duke's is my favorite for its tangy flavor and creamy texture, but any classic mayonnaise will work.

 Can I use sweet relish instead of dill?

 Absolutely.
-I’m firmly Team Dill Relish for that tangy bite, but sweet relish works just fine if that’s your preference.
+I prefer dill relish for its tangy flavor, but sweet relish works well if that's your preference.

 Should I peel the potatoes before cooking?